uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 To start a JupyterLab session, fill out the resource request webform.
 To request access to a GPU, verify the correct selection for the following parameters:

 1. Under Rivanna Partition, choose "GPU".
-2. Under Optional GPU Type, choose "K80", "P100", or leave it as "default".
+2. Under Optional GPU Type, choose "NVIDIA K80", "NVIDIA P100", "NVIDIA V100", "NVIDIA RTX20280", or leave it as "default".
 3. Click `Launch` to start the session.

 Review our [Jupyer Lab documentation](/userinfo/rivanna/software/jupyterlab) for more details..